emote/tools/README.md

 This installs the "request" package, and it insures that npm is configured correctly.
 Don't skip this step unless you are already using node in your development system.
 [If the very first install using npm uses the '-g' option (see below) it triggers a bug in npm that will make later installs difficult.]

 emote is then installed using npm, the node package manager.
-Install with the '-g' option so emote will be available from the command line.
+If you install with the '-g' option, emote will be in your path and available from the command line.

+On a PC:

     $ npm install -g emote

+On a OS-X or Linux system:

+    $ sudo npm install -g emote

 ## Example project